yiisoft/view/docs/use-in-web-environment.md

 ```

 Note that if you call `registerMeta()` or `registerMetaTag()` multiple times, it will register multiple meta tags,
 regardless whether the meta tags are the same or not.
-To make sure there is only a single instance of a meta tag type,
+To make sure there is only a single instance of a meta tag of
-you can specify a key as a second parameter when calling the methods.
-For example, the following code registers two
+the same type, you can specify a key as a second parameter when calling the methods.
+For example, the following code
-`description` meta tags.
+registers two `description` meta tags.
 However, only the second one will be rendered.

 ```php
 $view->registerMeta(